-Biology (Living Environment) (0410), Biology Honors: Biology is the science of life.
+Biology (Living Environment) (0410): Biology is the science of life.
 Students will use mathematical analysis, scientific inquiry and engineering design as appropriate to pose questions, seek answers and develop solutions.
 Students will understand and apply scientific concepts, principles and theories pertaining to the physical setting and living environment and recognize the historical evolution, reproduction, maintaining homeostasis and ecology.
 New York State requires that a lab requirement be met in order to sit for the Regents exam and receive credit upon successful completion of this course.
 The final exam for this course is the Living Environment Regents exam.
-Biology Honors focuses on a limited number of concepts and skills with the broadest relevance for high school coursework and college and career success.
-Honor's Biology will cover more topics, and in greater depth than the current biology class demographic allows.
 (1.50 units)